mirfan899/sppas/sppas/doc/02_annotations/29_momel_intsint.md

 >*Automatic modelling of fundamental frequency using a quadratic spline function.*
 >Travaux de l’Institut de Phonétique d’Aix. vol. 15, pages 71-85.

-The SPPAS implementation of Momel requires a file with the F0 values, sampled at 10 ms. Two extensions are supported:
+The SPPAS implementation of Momel requires a file with the F0 values.
+It must be **sampled at 10 ms**.
+Two extensions are supported:

 - .PitchTier, from Praat.
-- .hz, from any tool, is a file with one F0 value per line.
+- .hz, from any tool, is a file with one value per line.

-These options can be fixed:
+The following options can be fixed:

 * Window length used in the "cible" method
 * F0 threshold: Maximum F0 value